carbon-design-system/carbon/packages/pictograms-react/README.md

 ## Usage

-You can import a pictogram component into your project by referring to its name and size:
+You can import a pictogram component into your project by referring to its name:

 ```jsx
 import { Airplane } from '@carbon/pictograms-react';